ankitjaininfo/awesome-managers/README.md

 # awesome-managers
-I find that there are very few people who want to build their careers as Technical Software Engineering Manager.
-Instead they prefer to be Tech Lead or an Architect.
+I find that there are very few people who want to build their careers as technical _Software Engineering Manager_.
+Instead they prefer to be Tech Lead or Architect.
+People think that management is difficult.
+Why?
+Because they are required to have diverse skill sets and wear multiple hats to become an effective manager.
+For sure, these skills are rare to find in one person!

 Here is a curated list of articles and advice that help becoming an awesome software engineering manager!

 ### I become Software Engineering Manager so..
 * [Don’t Even Think About Taking That Manager Job If You Can’t Do This](https://www.girlboss.com/work/first-time-manager-checklist)